nike18054/PowershellSysprep/README.md

 # PowershellSysprep

 ## Created by: Nicholas Glantz
-Function: Deletes a user account, If the directory C:\ProgramData\Alloy Software exist it deletes it, Cleans out the C:\Windows\Temp directory, Starts sysprep.exe
+Function: Deletes a user account, If the directory C:\ProgramData\Alloy Software exist it deletes it, Cleans out the C:\Windows\Temp directory, Starts automatedsysprep.bat
 Date: November 30th, 2017
 --------------------------------------------